dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

 In this post I will explain why, once [RFC FS-1063](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md) is available and out of "preview", I would like to see it become a standard way of writing applicatives in F#.

-For applicatives, F# code today  is often characterized by the operators `<!>` and `<*>`.
+For applicatives, F# code today  is often characterized by the operators `<!>` and `<*>`, called "Style A" below.
 One RFC FS-1063 becomes widely available I'll admit I'd like to see the `<!>` and `<*>` patterns eventually removed or minimized in common F# usage, though I understand it will take a while for this to happen.
-If you like this post can be read as "apply considered harmful" - though not applicatives.
+If you like this post can be read as "apply considered harmful" - though not applicatives themselves.
+That said, I can absolutely see why "Style A" is in common use in F# today, as for some use cases the positives outweight the negatives.

 As a running example, let's use these three `Result` values:
 ```fsharp